mui/material-ui/docs/pages/blog/mui-v5.md

 ## A new branding

-- We might want to have a second blog post for this 🤔
+- I wonder if we shouldn't have a second blog post for this 🤔
 - v5 is the biggest major we have released to date, e.g. more work went into it than v1.
 - A new branding to shift developers's perception on the library, encourage them to update their previous perception on it. makeStyles -> styled + sx + dynamic theme is meant to be **major** a DX improvement.
 - e.g. https://blog.getbootstrap.com/2021/05/05/bootstrap-5/#new-logo